AmbientServices/AmbientServices.Async/README.md

 ### Other notes on performance
 Note that there are a number of other ways to invoke tasks asynchronously, but in my experience, TaskFactory.StartNew performs much better than any of the following:

+* new Task()
-	* Task.Start
+* Task.Run
 * ThreadPool.UnsafeQueueUserWorkItem
 * indirect invocation using System.Timer

 ## Getting Started